-FRESNO–Pape Material Handling, Inc., a nationwide company that sells, rents, and services forklift products, will pay $650,000 to settle a harassment lawsuit filed by the U.S. Equal Employment Opportunity Commission (EEOC), the federal agency said.
+FRESNO–Pape Material Handling, Inc., a nationwide company that sells, rents, and services forklift products, like variations of forklift safety lights, will pay $650,000 to settle a harassment lawsuit filed by the U.S. Equal Employment Opportunity Commission (EEOC), the federal agency said.

 The settlement was approved by the U.S. District Court for the Eastern District of California.

 The EEOC’s lawsuit charged Pape Material Handling with allowing employees at its Fresno facility to engage in ongoing harassment of Hispanic employees.
 Such harassment included mocking employees’ accents and using derogatory slurs.
 The EEOC claimed that the company failed to address employee complaints, leaving employees to quit as their only recourse to avoid the misbehavior.